 Neither is the design of this scenario.
-It portrays the real life goals of a quick raid and then retreat before enemy reinforcements arrive, which is well enough.
+It portrays the real life goals of a quick raid and then a retreat before enemy reinforcements arrive, which is well enough.
 In game terms, this means victory for the Israelis can only come by rapidly seizing the fort and then withdrawing all attackers before the game ends.
 Losing only 2 units, or leaving 5 behind (or the combination 1 and 3) will negate the positive point value of taking the fort in the first place.
 There is a secondary set of victory conditions, where an Israeli armored column comes to the rescue, and Israel can pick up more points by eliminating the enemy, but that seems like an even tougher way to win.
 Bottom line, intense pre-planning seems the only way to play this scenario.